 What will your home fragrance be this season?
 Do you have a favourite fragrance?
 We’d love to hear from you.

 You will need kiln-dried wood to get the most efficiency from your fire or stove.
 With a moisture content below 20%, it is the best wood for your needs.
-Hardwood burns more efficiently than softer woods, so when it is available in the UK we would recommend kiln-dried hardwood as your number one option.
-This is available in big bags, cubic meters which can be stacked in your home, or smaller nets, which can be bought 10 at a time for just £60.
+Hardwood burns more efficiently than softer woods, so when it is available in the UK, we recommend kiln-dried hardwood as your number one option.
+This is available in big bags, cubic meters, which we can stack for you, or smaller nets, which can be bought 12, 30 or 65 at a time.